John Calipari: University of Massachusetts

 From 1988 to 1996 at UMass, Calipari led the Minutemen program to five consecutive Atlantic 10 titles and NCAA Tournament appearances, including periods where the program was ranked first nationally.
 He finished with a 193–71 record overall, with a 91–41 record in Atlantic 10 conference games.
 Calipari was named Atlantic 10 Coach of the Year in 1992, 1993, and 1996.
 He was also named the Naismith, NABC, Basketball Times & Sporting News National Coach of the Year in 1996.
 He led UMass to its first-ever appearance in the Final Four with the play of the John R. Wooden Award winner and Naismith College Player of the Year Marcus Camby, although this appearance was later vacated by the NCAA because Camby had accepted about $28,000 worth of gifts, in particular a gold chain, from two sports agents who were luring him to enter the NBA draft after his Sophomore season.

 Calipari helped accelerate the construction of the Mullins Center, UMass' basketball and hockey facility.
 He also reached out to eastern Massachusetts and Boston to enlarge the fan base.
 Before moving on to the New Jersey Nets, Calipari became the second winningest coach in UMass history behind Jack Leaman.

 In 2010, then-ESPN.com writer Pat Forde, in his "Forde Minutes" column, said of the 1992 team:

 In the Sweet 16 matchup with Kentucky in 1992, official Lenny Wirtz issued Calipari a controversial technical foul for being outside the coach's box during a crucial UMass possession.
 Kentucky went on to face Duke in the next round in one of the greatest games in college basketball history, won on a last-second shot by Christian Laettner.

 In 1993, UMass defeated defending NCAA champion and preseason #1 North Carolina in the pre-season NIT in Madison Square Garden.
 The following year #3 UMass defeated defending NCAA champion and #1 Arkansas in the Hall of Fame Tip-Off classic, which resulted in UMass becoming the first New England college basketball team to be voted #1 in the Associated Press poll.

 During Calipari's tenure at UMass, the program became one of the most dominant in college basketball despite recruiting just one McDonald's All-American (Donta Bright) and having only two players drafted by an NBA team (Lou Roe and Marcus Camby).
 Forde recalled the Final Four team in Calipari's final UMass season in 1995–96 as a squad "with one superstar (Marcus Camby) and a collection of complementary parts".
 By winning both the Atlantic 10 regular season and conference tournament championships from 1992 to 1996, UMass became the second team in college basketball history to win 5 consecutive regular season and conference tournament championships (NC State was the first).

+The Calipari Room, a classroom in the Du Bois Library at UMass, is so named in recognition of donations from the Calipari family.